qshi47/Flow2QuakeDFN/README.md

 ![alt text](image_cubes.png)

 ### Reservoir Pore Pressure
-Assign the time and changes in pore pressure within each reservoir cuboid.
+Assign the time and pore pressure change for each reservoir cuboid.

 ```
 julia PorePressureExamples/Example_Injection.jl
 ```

-You can check the pore pressure changes at each time in each reservoir cube in the *Input_Example_PorePressureChange.csv* file.
+You can check the pore pressure changes at each time in each reservoir cube in *Input_Example_PorePressureChange.csv*.

 ![alt text](image_porepressure.png)

 ### Fault Geometry
-Build bulk fault geometry.
+Build the bulk fault geometry.

 ```
 julia InputGeometryExamples/Example_BuildGeometry_Single_Normal.jl